 At most continuous monitoring stations, sondes are retrieved, calibrated and replaced every two to four weeks from April to October.
-Two sites adjacent to the National Aquarium in Baltimore, the Masonville Cove and Middle Branch sites in the Patapsco River, the Mallows Bay site in the Potomac River, the three National Estuarine Research Reserve (NERR) sites on the upper Patuxent, one NERR site at Otter Point Creek on the Bush River, and one NERR site in Little Monie Creek are maintained year round unless severe icing or insufficient water depth during the winter prohibits deployment.
+Two sites adjacent to the National Aquarium in Baltimore, the Masonville Cove and Middle Branch sites in the Patapsco River, the Mallows Bay site in the Potomac River, the three National Estuarine Research Reserve (NERR) sites on the upper Patuxent, one NERR site at Otter Point Creek on the Bush River, one NERR site in Little Monie Creek, and two sites in Fishing Bay are maintained year-round unless severe icing or insufficient water depth during the winter prohibits deployment.
 For these stations, continuous monitoring sondes are generally retrieved, calibrated, and replaced monthly between November and March.

 In the field, before a continuous monitoring sonde is replaced, a three-way in situ match-up is conducted.

-The new (freshly calibrated) sonde is suspended in the water next to the PVC tube, at the same depth of the old (deployed) sonde in the tube.
-For bottom mounted sondes, an instrument is lowered to the bottom and then brought up 0.3-0.5m off the bottom.
-A discrete check sonde (either a Hydrolab or similar YSI instrument) is also suspended in the water at the same depth.
+The new (freshly calibrated) sonde is suspended in the water next to the PVC tube or crab-pot like structure, at the same depth of the old (deployed) sonde in the tube or pot.
+For bottom mounted sondes, an instrument is lowered to the bottom and then brought up 0.3-0.8 off the bottom.
+A discrete check sonde (either a Hydrolab or similar YSI EXO instrument) is also suspended in the water at the same depth.
 A synchronized reading is taken at the next sonde-data-storage 15-minute interval with the old, new and check sondes.
-A second synchronized reading is taken at the following 15-minute interval with just the old and the new sondes.
-After two synchronized readings have been taken, a water column profile is conducted using the discrete sonde.
+A second synchronized reading is taken at the following 15-minute interval with just the old and the new sondes if personnel deem it necessary.
+After one or two synchronized readings have been taken, a water column profile is conducted using the discrete sonde.
 The water column profile may be taken either before or after the first synchronized reading (Appendix 2).
-After conducting the water column profile, the old sonde is removed from the PVC tube or crabpot-like structure and the tube is cleaned with a brush (WebsterTM duster or similar) to remove biofouling from any telemetry cables or the floating mechanism (if applicable).
-Once everything has been cleaned, the new sonde is placed in the PVC tube or crabpot-like structure.
-A clean crabpot-like structure can be deployed to house the new sonde if the old crabpot-like structure is heavily fouled.
+After conducting the water column profile, the old sonde is removed from the PVC tube or crab pot-like structure and the tube is cleaned with a brush (WebsterTM duster or similar) to remove biofouling and clear debris from inside and outside of the tube.
+A scouring pad is used to remove biofouling from any telemetry cables or the floating mechanism (if applicable).
+Once everything has been cleaned, the new sonde is placed in the PVC tube or crab pot-like structure.
+A clean crab pot-like structure can be deployed to house the new sonde if the old crab pot-like structure is heavily fouled.